 VISIT THE NATURE PRESERVE

 Then take a scenic drive up to Dyrhólaey, a nature preserve known for its picturesque views of the volcanic rocks in the sea.
 Depending on how much daylight you have left, stop off at Sólheimajökull Glacier and take a glacier hiking tour to the top.
 As you head back, make sure you keep scanning the skies for the Northern Lights.

 After all that driving, you deserve some relaxation, so plan on a day at the infamous Blue Lagoon before your flight home, especially if its your first time there.
 Arrive early to avoid the crowds, and spend your day unwinding in the geothermal area baths.
 You can even book services such as a massage or facial, and treat yourself to a gourmet meal.

 Before heading out, you can purchase some of the Blue Lagoon skincare products created from the bioactive elements of the water to promote radiant, youthful and healthy skin.
 You'll be well-prepared for your journey home!

 The Blue Lagoon is close to Keflavík airport, so spend the morning before your flight at the pools.
 Slots fill up quickly, so be sure to book your ticket in advance!

 Need to Know

-Schedule a rental car ahead of time so it is available for pickup when you arrive in Iceland.
+Schedule a rental car ahead of time when you visit Iceland so it is available for pickup when you arrive.
 Having the freedom of your own car means you can explore the country at your leisure, however, it can get tricky driving at night and in the winter.
-You can book drivers and guides to take you around to the different areas you're interested in – most will be private tours that can pick up and drop off at your accommodation!
+You can also book drivers and guides to take you around to the different areas you're interested in – most will be private tours that can pick up and drop off at your accommodation!